What to consider when choosing a super fund

 |Environmental, Social and Governance (ESG) criteria||If you would like your super fund to reflect your values, you may want to investigate their stance on ESG in relation to investments, and the funds own governance.|

 |Transparency & governance||It’s important to trust that your super fund is being governed fairly and with transparency.
 Generally, a fund’s annual report will give some insights into the fund's governance.|

 |Service offering||Call the fund or browse their website to see what services they offer.
 If you have a preference for communicating a particular way, for example: online, or in-person – make sure the fund offers your preference.|

 |Other benefits||Some funds offer extra benefits, such as special insurance, bank loan discounts, or events.|

 Check if you can choose your fund

-Most people can choose the super fund they want their employer to contribute their super to.
-However, in some circumstances, employees may not have this choice, for example - under an industrial agreement , or defined benefit members.
-The best way to find out if you can choose your super fund is to ask your employer.
+Most people can choose the super fund they want their employer to contribute to.
+However, in some circumstances employees may not have this choice.
+For example - under an industrial agreement or defined benefit members.
+The best way to find out if you can choose your own super fund is to ask your employer.